 Hi there!
 Thanks for dropping by.
 I'm Eoin O'Dell, and this is my blog: Cearta.ie - the Irish for rights.

 What I'd like for here is a simple widget that takes the list of feeds from my existing RSS reader and displays it here as a blogroll.
 Nothing fancy.
-I'd love a recommendation (via the Contact page, above) if you have one.
+I'd love a recommendation, if you have one.

 I had built a blogroll here on my Google Reader RSS subscriptions.
 Google Reader produced a line of html for each RSS subscription category, each of which I pasted here.
 So I had a list of my subscriptions as my blogroll, organised by category, which updated whenever I edited Google Reader.
 Easy peasy.
 However, with the sad and unnecessary demise of that product, so also went this blogroll.
 Please take a moment to mourn Google Reader.
 If there's an RSS reader which provides a line of html for the list of subscriptions, or for each RSS subscription category as Google Reader did, I'd happily use that.
-So, I'd love a recommendation (via the Contact page, above) if you have one.
+So, as I've already begged, I'd love a recommendation, if you have one.

 Meanwhile, please bear with me until I find a new RSS+Blogroll solution